-For the Value plan, once you have paid \$435 for your drugs, you leave the Deductible Stage and move on to the next drug payment stage, which is the Initial Coverage Stage.
+For the Value plan, once you have paid \$445 for your Tiers 3, 4 and 5 drugs, you leave the Deductible Stage and move on to the next drug payment stage, which is the Initial Coverage Stage.

-For the Saver plan, once you have paid \$435 for your Tiers 3, 4 and 5 drugs, you leave the Deductible Stage and move on to the next drug payment stage, which is the Initial Coverage Stage.
+For the Saver plan, once you have paid \$285 for your Tiers 3 (excluding select insulins if you do not receive "Extra Help"), 4 and 5 drugs, you leave the Deductible Stage and move on to the next drug payment stage, which is the Initial Coverage Stage.

-For the Choice plan, once you have paid \$250 for your Tiers 3, 4 and 5 drugs, you leave the Deductible Stage and move on to the next drug payment stage, which is the Initial Coverage Stage.
+For the Choice plan, once you have paid \$100 for your Tiers 4 and 5 drugs, you leave the Deductible Stage and move on to the next drug payment stage, which is the Initial Coverage Stage.